Skip to content

 1. Verify the hook directory is listed in chat.hookFilesLocations in .vscode/settings.json

-2. Check the script is executable: ls -la .github/hooks/{name}/{name}.sh
+2. Check the script exists and the configured command uses bash: ls -la .github/hooks/{name}/{name}.sh

 3. View hook output: Output panel → GitHub Copilot Chat Hooks channel